bakame-php/http-structured-fields/README.md

 $field->parameter('baz'); // returns 42; the value of the parameter or null if the parameter is not defined.
 ```

+> [!TIP]
+> The `DataType::parse` method uses the `fromHttpValue` named constructor for
+> each specific class to generate the structured field PHP representation.

 The `fromHttpValue` method returns an instance which implements the `StructuredField` interface.
 The interface provides the `toHttpValue` method that serializes it into a normalized RFC
 compliant HTTP field string value.
 To ease integration, the `__toString` method is
 implemented as an alias to the `toHttpValue` method.

 ````php